nuric/mt4-tcp/README.md

 ### Folder Structure
 - **include/** contains the socket library functions.
 - **experts/** contain different example servers built using the library.
+- **clients/** contain example python scripts that connect to the servers.
 - **config/** contains configuration for experts for backtesting

 ## FAQ